shieldworks/aegis-web/docs/register.md

 ## Introduction

-In this tutorial, you are going to register secrets to Kubernetes workloads using **Aegis**.
+In this tutorial, you will register secrets to Kubernetes workloads using **Aegis**.

 We will first discuss how to register a secret to a workload using